Anupam-Bh/Download_Materials_Project_bandstructure/README.md

 # Download_Materials_Project_bandstrcutre

 This script downloads bandstructures from Materials Project within a given range of material-id.
-The starting id is to be given in the 'data_index' file as a sinle digit.
+The starting id is to be given in the 'data_index' file as a number.
 This file updates after every iteration.
 The final id is given in the script.sh file.

 Prerequisites:
 1. Pymatgen must be installed as an anaconda package.
 Change 11-12th lines to match your system.